bricewalker/Hey-Jetson/README.md

 flac_to_wav.sh
 ```

-Now navigate to your code repo and run create_desc_json.py, specifying the path to the dataset and the names for the corpus files:
+Now navigate to your code repo and run create_desc_json.py, specifying the path to the dataset and the names for the corpus files, the commands should look like this:

 ```
 python create_desc_json.py C:\Users\brice\LibriSpeech\train-clean-100\ train_corpus.json